karmab/kcli/README.md

 - Interact with libvirt without XML
 - Declare all your objects(vm, containers, networks, ansible,...) in a single yaml file!
 - Easily grab and share those files from github
-- Easily Test all Redhat Infrastructure products, and their upstream counterpart
+- Easily Test all Redhat Infrastructure products, and their upstream counterparts
 - Easily share private keys between your vms
 - Inject all configuration with cloudinit
 - Use the default cloud images
-- Have a web UI to do it too!
+- Use a web UI to do it too
-- Do all of this in virtualbox or kubevirt using same commands and files
+- Do all of this in additional providers(gcp, aws, kubevirt, ovirt) using same commands and files

 ## Demo!